ashlynnpai/dungeon/README.md

 Attributions for images and sound used at  https://github.com/ashlynnpai/dungeon/blob/master/attributions.txt and in the SCSS file.

 Have feedback or a copyright complaint?
-Please contact me at main@ashlynnpai.com or message me on twitter @ashlynnpaics.
+Please contact me at main@ashlynnpai.com or message me on twitter @ashlynnpai.